 Spoken languages: Spanish

-If you are a French national, you do not need a visa to stay in Chile for less than 90 days.
+If you are an European, you do not need a visa to stay in Chile for less than 90 days.
 All you need to do is have your passport valid for at least three months.

 Vaccines and Safety in Chile